Matsya: Saviour of Manu from the Deluge

-The tale of Matsya also appears in chapter 12.187 of the Book 3, the Vana Parva, in the epic Mahabharata.
+The tale of Matsya also appears in sec.
+186 of Book 3 (the Vana Parva) of the epic Mahabharata.
 The legend begins with Manu (specifically Vaivasvata Manu, the present Manu.
 Manu is envisioned as a title, rather than an individual) performing religious rituals on the banks of the Chirini River in Vishāla forest.
 A little fish comes to him and asks for his protection, promising to save him from a deluge in the future.
 The legend moves in the same vein as the Vedic version.
 Manu places him in the jar.
 Once it outgrows the jar, the fish asks to be put into a tank which Manu helps with.
 Then the fish outgrows the tank, and with Manu's help reaches the Ganges River (Ganga), finally to the ocean.
 Manu is asked by the fish, as in the Shatapatha Brahmana version, to build a ship and additionally, to be in it with Saptarishi (seven sages) and all sorts of seeds, on the day of the expected deluge.
 Manu accepts the fish's advice.
 The deluge begins.
 The fish arrives to Manu's aid.
 He ties the ship with a rope to the horn of the fish, who then steers the ship to the Himalayas, carrying Manu through a turbulent storm.
 The danger passes.
 The fish then reveals himself as Brahma and gives the power of creation to Manu.

 The key difference between the Vedic version and the Mahabharata version of the allegorical legend are the latter's identification of Matsya with Brahma, a more explicit discussion of the "law of the fishes" where the weak needs the protection from the strong, and the fish asking Manu to bring along sages and grains.